Open-EO/openeo-qgis-plugin/README.md

     * Batch Jobs
     * Collections
     * Web Services
-* Open the official openeo web editor in the systems system browser
+* Open the official openEO Web Editor in the systems system browser

 Need some additional features?
 Leave an issue at this repository!